 Psychologists call this behavior as “abstinence violation syndrome.”

 This is when you’re working a program to stay sober and other behaviors cause you temporally lapse into old routines and use.

 Engaging in these activities bring on high-risk for relapse.

-Please pay attention to patterns of unwanted behaviors in recovery.
+Please pay attention to

 Know what triggers EXTERNAL AND INTERNAL cravings in early recovery.